Avaray/steam-status-signature-generator/README.md

 ### Loading IDs from file

 If you want to load IDs from [JSON](https://www.w3schools.com/js/js_json_arrays.asp) file, that file should contain one valid array of IDs.
 In `Text` file you can separate IDs by anything you want (new line, space, symbol, letter).
+IDs from file and IDs provided by other methods will **Not** be merged.
+Use just one method.

 ## Notes